awsdocs/amazon-eks-user-guide/doc_source/eks-optimized-windows-ami.md

 For Windows self\-managed nodes, the container runtime can be specified in the configuration while creating new node groups\.
 You can use the following `test-windows-with-containerd.yaml` as reference\.

 **Note**
-You must use `eksctl` version [https://github.com/weaveworks/eksctl/releases/tag/v0.93.0-rc.0](https://github.com/weaveworks/eksctl/releases/tag/v0.93.0-rc.0) to use the `containerRuntime` setting in the configuration file\.
+You must use `eksctl` version [https://github.com/weaveworks/eksctl/releases/tag/v0.95.0](https://github.com/weaveworks/eksctl/releases/tag/v0.95.0) or later to use the `containerRuntime` setting in the configuration file\.

 ```
 apiVersion: eksctl.io/v1alpha5